-DNP-FNP students must submit evidence of a minimum of 2000 practice hours as a Registered Nurse to the Graduate Nursing Chair prior to enrolling in APN I and Clinical Practicum I courses.
+DNP-FNP students may be required to provide evidence of a minimum of 2000 practice hours as a Registered Nurse to the Graduate Nursing Chair prior to enrolling in APN I and Clinical Practicum I courses.

 Malpractice Insurance

 For students in the DNP-FNP track, malpractice insurance is required, and evidence of insurance must be submitted to the Department of Nursing prior to the start of the first clinical rotation.